ioanmo226/chatgpt-web-application/readme.md

 ## Features
 - User-friendly interface for making requests to the OpenAI API
 - Responses are displayed in a chat-like format
-- Select Models (Davinci, Codex, Create Image) based on your needs
+- Select Models (Davinci, Codex, DALL·E, Whisper) based on your needs
+- Create AI Images (DALL·E)
+- Audio-Text Transcribe (Whisper)
 - Highlight code syntax

 ## Technologies Used